epxlabs/site-gen/resources/partials/blog-posts/2016-10-25-an-introduction-to-clojure-spec.markdown

 [Clojure.spec](http://clojure.org/about/spec) is a great tool for adding some tests and validation to your clojure project.
 I recently used it in a project that required validating data as it came into the database.

-To begin, you obviously require clojure.spec in one of your clj files.
+To begin, you require clojure.spec in one of your clj files.

 ```clojure
 (ns your-file.core